 Characters in the Really Wild West campaign have some drawbacks due the rules of the setting hack, when compared to standard Starfinder Roleplaying Game PCs.
 Some equipment is rarer.
 Weapon capacities are lower.
-Information less accessible.
-These are minor restrictions, but if the players are being asked to take on threats designed for standard threats and monsters from the standard RPG, they need to have some balancing factor to make up for the slight changes the campaign enforced.
+Information has less accessibility.
+These are minor restrictions, but if the players are being asked to take on threats designed for the standard RPG rules and monsters using the normal Challenge Ratings, there needs to be some balancing factor to make up for the slight changes to PC power levels the campaign enforced.

 Some of that can be done with the campaign’s genre feats, but those don’t work for everyone, and don’t quite make up the difference.

 The rest is handled with a change to Key Ability Scores, and Resolve.

 Really Wild West is designed to allow for over-the-top, heroic characters common to the old pulp stories.
 These often include oddball characters with unexpected characteristics.
 Genius sharpshooters.
 Spellcasting card sharps.
 Singing cowboys with the gift of gab.
 Making characters like this should be encouraged in Really Wild West, but it can be difficult to focus on two disparate elements of a character without making them a little less effective.
 Normally that’s fine, the game doesn’t require optimized heroes, but since Really Wild West already restricts other options a bit and it encourages playing character concepts that are a bit wackier than normal, it’s best if players aren’t also put at any disadvantage for wanting to make characters outside the typical mold.